aksel-blaise/dalton/LM3d3/selden-lm3d3.md

-Based upon knowledge garnered from running `LaSEC` (Watanabe 2018) on [LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md), this landmarking protocol would likely oversampled if it included additional landmarks on the cross-sections; however, it can be adapted to include as many or as few landmarks and semilandmarks needed to address the research question.
+Based upon knowledge garnered from running `LaSEC` (Watanabe 2018) on [LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md), this landmarking protocol would likely be oversampled if it included additional landmarks on the cross-sections; however, it can be adapted to include as many or as few landmarks and semilandmarks needed to address the research question.